Felocord/Tweak/README.md

 ### Jailbroken

-1. Install Bunny by downloading the appropriate Debian package (or by building your own, see [Building](#building)) and adding it to your package manager.
+1. Install Felocord by downloading the appropriate Debian package (or by building your own, see [Building](#building)) and adding it to your package manager.
 Use the file ending in `arm.deb` for rootful jailbreaks, and the file ending in `arm64.deb` for rootless jailbreaks.

 ### Jailed